stvnshpd/stvnshpd/README.md

 - 👋 Hi, I’m @stvnshpd
-- 👀 I’m interested in art, neural computation, and cryptoeconomics
+- 👀 I’m interested in neural computation
-- 🌱 I’m actively collaborating on ML and web3 projects
 - 📫 Happy to connect, ping me at ...<my username>[AT]<gmail>[dot]<com>

 <!---